 Flevy Management Insights Case Study

-Debt Restructuring Strategy for Luxury Watch Manufacturer in European Market
+Case Study: Debt Restructuring Strategy for Luxury Watch Manufacturer in European Market

 Mark Bridges | Debt

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Debt to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A European luxury watch manufacturer faced significant challenges with an over-leveraged balance sheet and declining profitability due to shifts in consumer spending and increased competition.
 The successful restructuring led to improved financial metrics, including a 25% increase in EBITDA, highlighting the importance of Strategic Planning and Operational Excellence in achieving long-term sustainability.